 In this post, we are going to focus mostly on analytics in field agriculture.
 Analytics can also be used in dairy, beef, greenhouse, fish farming amongst other forms of agriculture, but we will touch on these in future posts.
 There is at the moment no industry more in need of innovation than agriculture.
 There is an increasing need to produce more, with fewer resources.
 Population growth puts upward pressure on yields.
 Environmental factors, on the other hand, reduce available resources for production.

 Because data analytics can significantly increase operational efficiencies, there is an immediate need for its application to agriculture.
 Not only is there a need for increased production, but also a need for sustainability.
 Despite these impossible conditions, agriculture needs to be profitable.
 Agriculture forms the economic base for most developing nations.
 It is the primary vehicle for economic empowerment, providing the most employment.
-Unlike other industry though, agriculture cannot increase profitability by randomly increasing prices.
+Unlike other industries though, agriculture cannot increase profitability by randomly increasing prices.

 The route to profitable agriculture is through increasing margins by reducing costs.
 This means using analytics to make sure the optimal distribution of inputs.
 The existing system of applying inputs equally across fields is very inefficient.
 Considering the size of most farms, it is unlikely the entire area would need an equal amount of each resource.
 Cases of over-fertilization, over-irrigation and so on are all too common under the current system.
 This usually works out worse for yields.